 Cats are Sneaky, Cunning, and Manipulative

-As a dedicated cat lover, I can understand why others may dislike cats' various use of subterfuge in order to gain those things they want, need, or think they need.
-I can even empathize, having just spent 10 minutes trying to nicely ask -- "order" -- beg -- cajole a recalcitrant calico cat out of my desk chair so I can continue this article.
-I'm quite annoyed with her at the moment -- she hasn't yet learned not to scratch the hand that feeds her.
-However, she has become the mistress of manipulation, and I fall for it every time.
-So it isn't hard to understand why someone with little experience or knowledge of cats might distrust their motives.
+Dedicated cat lovers can understand why others may dislike cats' various use of subterfuge in order to gain those things they want, need, or think they need.
+Cat owners have been known to spend 10 minutes trying to nicely ask—"order"—beg—cajole a recalcitrant calico cat out of a chair.
+However, cats have become the mistresses of manipulation.
+It isn't hard to understand why someone with little experience or knowledge of cats might distrust their motives.

 03 of 07

 It is completely understandable why people with allergies to cats can't stand being anywhere near them.
 They may not "hate" cats, but they hate the way cats' dander triggers their allergy symptoms, from mild hay fever to full-blown asthmatic attacks.

 Other people who have lived with asthma and cats for their entire lives can fully understand and empathize with these folks.
 If you're a cat owner, have friends with allergies, and invite them over to your house, you should do your best to make the house as allergen-proof as possible.